A semi-Lagrangian discontinuous Galerkin method for drift-kinetic simulations on GPUs: Numerical simulation

 the total mass

 the $L^2$ norm

 and the total energy

 The total mass, the $L^2$ norm and the total energy are conserved quantities of the system.
-A grid of $64\times64\times64\times128$ cells and a fixed time step size of 4 is used.
+Grids of $64\times64\times64\times128$ and $82\times82\times82\times164$ cells and fixed time step sizes of 2,4 and 8 are used.
 Let us emphasize that there is no CFL condition; that is, even larger time steps can be taken while maintaining stability.
 Therefore, the time step size is not restricted by the stability of the scheme, but by the accuracy of the obtained results.

 Due to the gradient in temperature given by $T_i$ a physical instability develops that results in an exponential increase in the electric energy.
 This increase is maintained until saturation is caused by a strongly nonlinear dynamics.
 The initial increase of the electric energy can be obtained analytically by solving the linearized drift-kinetic model, see~\cite{Coulette2013}.
 In figure~\ref{fig:electricenergy}, it can be observed that the simulated growth rate matches the analytical rate very well.